Meat and alternatives

 Information to which you should pay special attentionDon’t give raw or smoked fish to your child, since young children are more sensitive to the parasites they sometimes contain.

 Fish is a source of protein, iron, vitamin D, and good fat.
+Don’t hesitate to make fish a regular part of your baby’s diet.

-You can serve your baby many of the types of fish available at the supermarket and in fish markets (See Fish and seafood).
+You can serve your baby many of the types of fish available at the supermarket and in fish markets.
+See Fish and seafood.

 Canned fish is usually very salty.
 However, you can occasionally serve unsalted canned fish like salmon or light tuna (but not white tuna).